kritp03/SC1015-Mini-Project/README.md

 The model with Batch Normalization, Dropout and Data Augmentation performed the best in terms of metrics and image predictions.
 It attained an accuracy of 0.8167, and a loss of 0.1483, outperforming the primitive CNN model.

 Our ResNet-50 model attained an accuracy of 0.8752 but a loss of 1.5536.
 Despite having a higher accuracy than the tuned CNN, it was unable to perform well on unseen data due to `Domain Shift`, `Feature Relevance` as well as `Bias and Generalization`.
-More of this is elaborated in our notebook
+More of this is elaborated [here](https://github.com/kritp03/SC1015-Mini-Project/blob/main/SC1015_Mini_Project.ipynb)

 The baseline CNN model achieved an accuracy of 0.6227, and a loss of 7.1700 while the tuned CNN model (with Batch Normalization, Dropout and Data Augmentation) achieved an accuracy of 0.8142, and a loss of 0.1441.